Goodka7/Threat-Hunting-Persistence-/README.md

 ---

-### 3. Searched the `DeviceProcessEvents` Table for Malicious Systemd Service Execution
+### 3. Searched the `DeviceProcessEvents` Table

-**Objective:** Detect the creation or execution of a malicious systemd service for persistence.
+Detect the creation or execution of a malicious systemd service for persistence.

 At **Feb 2, 2025 3:12:10 PM**, the user **"baddog"** executed the following command on the device **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"**:
 ```